Choosing the Right Bitcoin Wallet for You

-Opening and owning a Bitcoin wallet will be your first step in entering the cryptocurrency sphere.
-It will be your means to access your funds, make transfers and use your cryptocurrencies for purchasing goods as well as transfer to and from exchanges for trading.
+Opening and owning a Bitcoin wallet will be your first step in entering the cryptocurrency world.
+It will be your means to access your funds, make transfers, and use your cryptocurrencies for purchasing goods as well as transfer to and from exchanges for trading.

 Only the holder of the private key will be able to confirm the transaction when trying to send or spend Bitcoins.
 So, unless your keys are safely stored in a hardware wallet, you will always be at risk of your funds being stolen.